OCTACHRON Manual

 Customize

-Customize your own MIDI mapping (advanced).
+Create your own MIDI mapping.

 This duplicates the functionality from the track and modulation settings and gives you an overview of the whole mapping.